AIT-S/Ethernaut-Solutions/README.md

 ```

 ## 3. Coinflip
 Don't rely on block number for any validation logic.
-I can calculate solution if both our txn in the same block and pass the result to your contract!
+A malicious user can calculate the solution to bypass your validation if both txns in the same block i.e. wrapped in the same function call.
 ```
 pragma solidity ^0.6.0;
 import "./CoinFlip.sol";